pmt-lopes/ICL_Project/README.md

     console (add details on how to run it)

-    CompTest1 and ComptTest2 are test the compiler with predefined expressions, variable values can be changed in source files
+    CompTest1 and ComptTest2 are test the compiler with predefined expressions, variable values can be changed in source files (package main)
     CompTest1/CompTest2 =>  java CompTest1 / java CompTest2

 Accepted Syntax + Deviations